Back to all posts

 Familiarity

 Google Drive is familiar to your content people.
-You don’t need to spend time training them how to interact with a new shiny CMS, or have them remember extra passwords, or get stuck because they can’t figure out how to format text.
+You don’t need to spend time training them how to interact with a new CMS.

 Moving Fast

 Your developers don’t have to worry about any backend infrastructure.
-They don’t need to deal with creating users and authentication.
-They don’t need to handle database migrations or upgrades.
-Google Drive becomes your backend so they can spend all their time polishing your frontend.
+No need to deal with authentication, database migrations, upgrades etc. Google Drive becomes your backend so they can spend time on your frontend.

 How does it work?